-Seaboard presently may repurchase up to \$50.8 million market value of its common stock from time to time in open market or privately negotiated purchases under its share repurchase program.
-See Note 8 to the condensed consolidated financial statements for further discussion.
-There were no purchases made, pursuant to Seaboard's share repurchase program, during the second quarter of 2015.
+As of the date of this report, Seaboard may repurchase up to \$100.0 million market value of its common stock from time to time in open market or privately negotiated purchases under its share repurchase program.
+See Note 8 to the Condensed Consolidated Financial Statements for further discussion.
+There were no purchases made, pursuant to Seaboard's share repurchase program, during the third quarter of 2015.